caryoscelus/heavy-bright-sun-wip/chapters/xxx-sasha-papers-01.md

 I guess that'll pass for the explanation of current affairs.
 Meanwhile, the train is getting near the final station, yay!
 Now i need to wrap this up.
 Should i call the thing i wrote today a first chapter?
-Bah, when i write my fanfics my chapters are like at least five time longer.
+Bah, when i write my fanfics my chapters are like at least five times longer.

 ...